 Carbon monoxide is an extremely dangerous odorless, tasteless and colorless gas that can cause very serious health issues, including death.

 It’s usually produced when fuels containing carbon (like gas or oil) are not burned properly inside of a malfunctioning (or improperly ventilated) appliance, thus carbon monoxide begins to leak into the air.

 Carbon monoxide (CO) is extremely hard to notice without the proper safety device.
-The severity of the symptoms depends on the concentration of the CO in the air.
-You may experience some preceding symptoms like headache, nausea, weakness, dizziness or vision problems before the life-threating ones but it’s not a rule.
+The severity of the symptoms depends on the concentration of CO in the air.
+You may experience some preceding symptoms like headache, nausea, weakness, dizziness, or vision problems before the life-threatening ones but it’s not a rule.

 Installing carbon monoxide detectors is a safety measure that can literally save you and your family’s life.

 If the CO detector sounds, do not wait, leave the building immediately, and then call for help.
 Don’t forget to test your CO alarms regularly according to the manual (at least once a month).